-- Take the path which skirts left in front of the lodge and continue for about half mile until meeting the B6521 road – you will pass a small lake on the right about half way along this path.
+- Take the path which skirts left in front of the lodge and continue for about half a mile until meeting the B6521 road – you will pass a small lake on the right about halfway along this path.

-- Cross the road, go through the gate in the wall and head slight right down towards the footbridge passing over Burbage Brook.
+- Cross the road, go through the gate in the wall, and head slightly right down towards the footbridge passing over Burbage Brook.

 - Cross the footbridge and turn left following the brook until meeting a fence.

 - Continue through the gate.
-The path will begin to decline through the wooded Padley Gorge for about half mile.
+The path will begin to decline through the wooded Padley Gorge for about half a mile.

 - After reaching the end of Padley Gorge, continue through the gate and down the track passing a couple of houses to your left and right.
-Upon meeting another track, turn right and continue for about half a mile – you will pass many house, including Padley Chapel on the right about half way along this section of the track.
+Upon meeting another track, turn right and continue for about half a mile – you will pass many houses, including Padley Chapel on the right about halfway along this section of the track.

 - Continue as the path declines until meeting the River Derwent.
 Turn right at the bottom and continue along the path for a little over half a mile.

 - The path will eventually meet a track leading to a house (Harper Lees).
 Go through the gate and turn left to continue along the track until meeting the B6001 road.

 - Cross the road and head through the gate and across the proceeding fields.

 - After crossing the fields, turn slight left along the Dore Lane until arriving at Hathersage – perfect time for refreshments.

-- From Main Road head east uphill as it climbs out of Hathersage and becomes Sheffied Road, bending right out of the village.
+- From Main Road head east uphill as it climbs out of Hathersage and becomes Sheffield Road, bending right out of the village.